Southill, Weymouth

 Southill, Weymouth is a modern suburb of Weymouth, Dorset, England, and lies about 2 miles (3 km) north of the town centre.
 It was developed on the western shore of Radipole Lake in several phases from the 1960s onwards.

 At its centre lay a post office, confusingly and wrongly named South Hill Post Office, but this closed in January 2007.
 There is a small shopping centre, a community centre, a church and a pub, the John Gregory.
 A primary school was built to serve the new estate in the 1970s.

 Southill is part of the parish of Radipole, the hill itself coming between Radipole and Weymouth..

 Transportation

-The village does not have any bus services as its only service was withdrawn in the 2010s.
+Southill was without a bus service between 2013 and 2023, when First withdrew the number 5 service due to budget cuts.
+In 2023, route number 3 (Westham - Town Centre) was re-routed to make five trips through Southill on weekdays.